 Trade and regulation of the gas market

 The German gas market is characterised by a large number of privately organised operators in the areas of networks, storage operations and gas trading.
-There are currently two market areas in Germany (NCG and Gaspool), each with their own coordinator who ensures that access to the gas grid and market activities are carried out in an efficient fashion.
+There are currently two market areas in Germany (NCG and Gaspool), each with their own coordinator who ensures that access to the gas grid and market activities is carried out in an efficient fashion.
 16 long-distance gas companies are currently operating on the German gas market – other players are the distribution system operators, storage facility operators, and traders.
-The EU internal market package for the liberalisation of the market for electricity and natural gas, most recently amended by the Third Internal Energy Market Package, redefines the areas of activity of market players.
+The for the liberalisation of the market for electricity and natural gas, most recently amended by the Third Internal Energy Market Package, redefines the areas of activity of market players.
 To promote competition, the operators of gas supply networks and storage facilities are separated from natural gas trading activities.
 The electricity and gas supply grids are regulated by the and the regulatory authorities of the Länder.

 Gas price and costs